Yashsuvta/odoo_apps/toggle_developer_mode/README.md

 Author & Maintainer
 -------------------

-This module is maintained by the CodeFusion Odooworks
+This module is maintained by the CodeFusion Odoworks